jtucholski/cli-menuframework/README.md

 ### Passing Data

-If your command requires data for context, an overload exists which supports providing an item to pass onto the callback action.
+If your command requires data for context, `AddOption<T>` supports providing an item to pass onto the callback action.

 ```csharp